Join My Academy For Just $10/Month!

 This may include organic traffic, leads, revenue, ranking increases, and similar.

-Clear results are one of the most important things to look for in a copywriter because it will ensure budget is well spent.
+Clear results are one of the most important things to look for in a copywriter because it will ensure the budget is well spent.

 Additionally, it’s one of the most common struggles in content marketing as only 39% say they can track their content’s ROI.